stijn-dejongh/lovecraft_public_domain/manuscript/whisperer_in_darkness.md

 the bathroom door open at the head of the staircase.
 There's a meal spread for you in the dining-room--right through this door at your right--which you can take whenever you feel like it.
-I'll be a better host tomorrow--but just now weakness leaves me helpless.
+I'll be a better host tomorrow--but just now weakness leaves me helpless."_

-"Make yourself at home--you might take out the letters and pictures and record and put them on the table here before you go upstairs with your bag.
-It is here that we shall discuss them--you can see my phonograph on that corner stand.
+_"Make yourself at home--you might take out the letters and pictures and record and put them on the table here before you go upstairs with your bag.
+It is here that we shall discuss them--you can see my phonograph on that corner stand."_

-"No, thanks--there's nothing you can do for me.
+_"No, thanks--there's nothing you can do for me.
 I know these spells of old.
 Just come back for a little quiet visiting before night, and then go to bed when you please.
 I'll rest right here--perhaps sleep here all night as I often do.
 In the morning I'll be far better able to go into the things we must go into.
 You realise, of course, the utterly stupendous nature of the matter before us.
-To us, as to only a few men on this earth, there will be opened up gulfs of time and space and knowledge beyond anything within the conception of human science and philosophy.
+To us, as to only a few men on this earth, there will be opened up gulfs of time and space and knowledge beyond anything within the conception of human science and philosophy."_

-"Do you know that Einstein is wrong, and that certain objects and forces can move with a velocity greater than that of light?
+_"Do you know that Einstein is wrong, and that certain objects and forces can move with a velocity greater than that of light?
 With proper aid I expect to go backward and forward in time, and actually see and feel the earth of remote past and future epochs.
 You can't imagine the degree to which those beings have carried science.
 There